sahaynitin4telly/TG-RenamerPro/README.md

 * Pull Requests are always accepted but shouldn't involve increasing complexity of deploying

 ## Credits
-* Mr Vishal 2k2 , Heiman, Spechide
+* Alber Einstein Tg, Heiiman, Spechide
 * And everyone in this Journey